emoncms/emoncms/docs/switchtofull.md

     git checkout master

+**You may want to install one of the other branches of emoncms here, perhaps to try out a new feature set not yet available in the master branch.
+See the branch list and descriptions on the [start page](https://github.com/emoncms/emoncms)**

 It should give the following confirmation:

     Branch master set up to track remote branch master from origin.